AliBasicCoder/super-svelte-router/README.md

 loading is an option to display a component while the lazy-loaded component is loading or failed loading

+if you want to set a default loading component see [defaultLoading](#defaultloading)

 [routerStore](#routerstore) value will have these properties:

 - loadingStatus